IqraSayed2/IqraSayed2/README.md

 # 💫 About Me:
 Hi!
 I'm Iqra, a passionate BSc IT student exploring the world of Software Development, Data Science and Design.
-I love building real-world projects using web technologies like HTML, CSS, Bootstrap, MySQL, Python, Django, React, Angular, Flask, MongoDb and Django Rest Framework.<br><br>Currently learning Full-Stack Python development and enjoy working on both frontend and backend projects.<br>
+I love building real-world projects using web technologies like HTML, CSS, Bootstrap, MySQL, Python, Django, React, Angular, Flask, MongoDb and Django Rest Framework.<br>Learning Full-Stack development and enjoy working on both frontend and backend projects.<br>

 ## 🌐 Socials: